Watch Our FREE Training

 Leap takes a modern approach to rent guarantees, offering both missed rent coverage and an alternative to traditional security deposits.
 It’s designed to make life easier for both tenants and landlords—helping renters get approved faster, while giving landlords some financial peace of mind.

-Leap’s pricing typically ranges from 55% to 90% of one month’s rent, based on the tenant’s financial profile and lease details.
+Leap’s pricing can range from 55% to 90% of one month’s rent, based on the tenant’s financial profile and lease details.
 They also offer security deposit coverage starting as low as $5 per month.
 For a full breakdown of how Leap structures its pricing, you can view their rent and deposit coverage page.

 To learn more about Leap’s offerings or start an application, visit Leap’s official website.